 This means kVA is the unit of measurement for that equipment in which the output power is independent of power factor.
 For example Rating of Alternators, Transformers, and UPS etc.

 On the other hand, KW (KiloWatts) is also the unit of electric power for that equipment in which power factor plays a role.
+Normally machines that produce a mechanical output is rated in kilowatts.
 For example the rating of electric motors.
 Read More about power factor.

 Transformers are rated in kVA because the losses occurring in the transformers are independent of power factor.